msongco/xyz-books-app/README.md

 | /books/search?isbn=:isbn_13 | search for a book using its ISBN-13 |
 | /books/search?isbn=:isbn_10 | search for a book using its ISBN-10 |

-* Working feature - Can search for a book using its ISBN-13 or ISBN-10
+**Seach a book using its ISBN-13 or ISBN-10 on the search bar that's located on the navigation bar**

 ## Available books in the Database